CrysFS/ativ_prog_back_end/README.md

-This file content an homework about a simple REST service in Java 17 made in IDE Jakarte EE for web.
+This file contains an homework about a simple REST service in Java 17 made in IDE Jakarte EE for web.

 For run in your computer you need to install: